SoK: Machine Learning for Misinformation Detection: REPLICATION STUDIES

 \begin{enumerate}[nolistsep] \item[1.]
 We attempted to source the full methods and datasets for the most cited paper within each information scope.

 \item[2.]
 If we were unable to find this information during an independent web search, we reached out to the paper's lead author(s) to request access.

 \item[3.]
-If this request was unsuccessful---if the author did not respond, or confirmed that the dataset or code was no longer available---we returned to step 1 for the next most highly-cited paper in our corpus within that scope. \\ \end{enumerate}
+If this request was unsuccessful---if the author did not respond, or confirmed that the dataset or code was no longer available---we returned to step 1 for the next most highly-cited paper in our corpus within that scope. \end{enumerate}

 \textbf{Replication analyses.} In order to reproduce results published in a selection of papers and perform cross-cutting analyses on out-of-domain and out-of-sample datasets, we conduct a series of replication analyses on a subset of papers.
-We chose methods from disparate information scopes, and which consider a variety of different feature types.
-We attempted to reproduce results reported in each paper on the datasets mentioned therein (we contacted authors when necessary to obtain datasets and code).
-We developed the following framework for evaluating the reproducibility and generalizability of existing methods: \\
+We chose representative methods from disparate information scopes, and which consider a variety of different feature types.
+We reproduced results reported in each paper on the datasets mentioned therein, contacting authors when necessary to obtain datasets and code.
+We evaluated reproducibility and generalizability as follows:

 \begin{itemize}[nolistsep]

 \item \textbf{Reproducibility.} We reproduce published results with code and data reported in the original publication.
 We evaluate availability of code and data and, where possible, compare our analysis outcomes with those reported in the original paper (RQ3).